BeerK0in/generator-gunbot/README.md

  * install this generator-gunbot and
  * start generator-gunbot

-If you want to create a VPS at DigitalOcean, you can use this affiliate link to get a $10 credit: [$10 at DigitalOcean](https://m.do.co/c/fade3d3435ba)
+If you want to create a VPS at DigitalOcean, you can use this affiliate link: [get $10 credit at DigitalOcean](https://m.do.co/c/fade3d3435ba)

 ---

-> If you just want to use the generator on any OS with installed GUNBOT x3 Core Edition, read on.
+> **If you just want to use the generator on any OS with installed GUNBOT x3 Core Edition, read on.**

 ## Installation